We first wrote this article at the end of March 2020, when COVID-19 was literally sweeping across Europe.

 However, if you’re at all unsure of whether your property complies with any or all of the current regulations, any good tenanted property sales specialist can guide you through the necessary process.

-Just a note – before you go ahead with selling, a good specialist estate agent should be able to offer you a free desktop valuation of your property, based on the market conditions, and the local area and the historic values – as well as subsequent sale prices of similar properties nearby.
+Just a note – before you go ahead with selling, a good specialist estate agent will be able to offer you a free desktop valuation of your property, based on the market conditions, and the local area and the historic values – as well as subsequent sale prices of similar properties nearby.

-This is all done remotely, without requiring access and helps you make an informed decision.
+This free desktop valuation is all done remotely, without requiring access and helps you make an informed decision.

 2. Communicate with your tenants